The Combinatorial Potlatch Home Page

 The American Heritage Dictionary defines "potlatch" as: A ceremonial feast among certain Native American peoples of the northwest Pacific coast, as in celebration of a marriage or an accession, at which the host distributes gifts according to each guest's rank or status.
 Between rival groups the potlatch could involve extravagant or competitive giving and destruction by the host of valued items as a display of superior wealth.
 [Chinook Jargon, from Nootka p'achitl, to make a potlatch gift.]

-Thanks to Richard Hoshino, Jérémie Lumbroso, and Dillon Mayhew for excellent presentations at the November 2013 meeting at the University of Victoria, and special thanks to Gary MacGillivray for being an excellent host.
-We also appreciate generous support from the University of Victoria's Mathematics and Statistics Department and the Pacific Institute of Mathematical Sciences.
+Thanks to Jane Butterfield, Steven Klee, Richard Anstee for excellent presentations at the November 2014 meeting at Western Washington University, and special thanks to Amites Sarkar for being an excellent host.
+We also appreciate generous support from Western Washington University's Mathematics Department.

 Rob Beezer (beezer at ups dot edu) maintains an email list of people interested in receiving announcements of upcoming Potlatches.
 Contact him via email to have your name added.